ifeng113/debug4j-jdk8/README.en.md

    ```

 5. **Application Integration Restrictions**:
-    - Application integration allows using JDK as the base image.
+    - Application integration must use JDK as the base image.
 For JDK 8, it is recommended to use: ```eclipse-temurin:8-jdk```.
 More images can be found at: https://hub.docker.com/_/eclipse-temurin/tags?page=1
-    - If remote debugging is enabled, you need to manually configure the following when starting Java: ```-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005.```
+    - If remote debugging is enabled, you need to manually configure the following when starting Java:

+      ```-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005.```

 ---